Updated on April 28th, 2025

 Don’t Disturb a Sleeping Roommate

 In college, sleep can be hard to come by.
 That’s why – unless it’s a legitimate emergency – your student shouldn’t interrupt their roommate’s time in dreamland.
-This includes both waking them up intentionally or, to the best of their ability, accidentally.

 Keep It Clean